gwsystems/composite/doc/Xilinx_ZYNQ_ZC702_Bootup.md

    ```

 **This is for TFTP boot**
-- I did not build a custom uboot image, instead used what was on the Xilinx board, so skipping mkbootimage steps here.

 - For TFTP boot to work, your host and the board must be connected to the same local network.
 Have the tftp server installed on the host.
 I followed [this](https://linuxhint.com/install_tftp_server_ubuntu/)